Geometric Solution of Turbulence as Diffusion in Loop Space: Application I: Decaying Hydrodynamic Turbulence

 where the averaging is over the solutions of the recurrent equation \eqref{feq}.
 The equally spaced points on a unit circle $\theta_k = \frac{2 \pi k}{N}$ approximate the infinitesimal step $\theta\pm 0$ involved in the original loop equation.
 Such a function $f(\theta)$, with discontinuity at every angle, can exist only in the sense of distributions, which is why this limiting procedure is required.
 These subtle issues of discretization of the loop equation are discussed in the recent paper \cite{DeLellisInprep}, where they are justified under certain assumptions about the continuity of the loop and the flow.

 The limit $N \to \infty$ should be taken in the end \emph{at fixed turbulent viscosity} $\tilde \nu = \nu N^2$.
 The last relation was derived in \cite{migdal2023exact} and used later in \cite{migdal2024quantum}.
-It guarantees a finite limit for observable correlation functions, which was analytically computed in these papers, using QFT methods combined with number theory.
+It guarantees a finite limit for observable correlation functions, which was analytically computed in these papers, using QFT methods combined with number theory. \begin{remark} The requirement of fixed turbulent viscosity arises from the necessity that the energy dissipation rate in the infinite system

+stays finite in the turbulent limit $\nu \to 0$, taken simultaneously with the local limit $N \to \infty$ when the approximating polygon becomes a continuous loop $C$.
+In this limit, our discrete MLE tends to the solution of the continuum loop equation.
+The scaling relation $ \nu \propto 1/N^2$ follows from the estimate \cite{migdal2023exact, migdal2024quantum} using the second area derivative to compute $\omega^2$ and shrinking the loop to a point.
+In this limit, the statistical average of \eqref{Anzatz} is determined by the WKB asymptotics, and this leads to dramatic simplification, eventually producing exact finite result for the vorticity correlator.
+This result involves the average over an ensemble of $\mathbb{Q}$ rational numbers, eventually leading to beautiful Mellin-Barnes integrals involving ratios of Riemann zeta functions \cite{migdal2024quantum},section IX. \end{remark}